Shopify/liquid/filters/divided_by.md

 ### Changing variable types

 You might want to use a variable as a divisor, in which case you can't simply add `.0` to convert it to a float.
-In these cases, you can `assign` a version of your variable converted to a float using the `times` filter:
+In these cases, you can `assign` a version of your variable converted to a float using the `times` filter.

 In this example, we're dividing by a variable that contains an integer, so we get an integer: